Mercy Aigbe's body part exposed as she suffers wardrobe malfunction at event

 Mercy Aigbe suffers wardrobe malfunction

+Mercy Aigbe was captured on camera with the upper part of her dress coming undone to show her brassiere beneath.

-However, the Nollywood star seemed unaware of the situation and continued to mingle and greet others at the premiere.
-See the video below:
+The Nollywood star seemed unaware and continued to mingle and greet others at the premiere.
+The Instagram video is below:

 Eniola Badmus and Laide Bakare fight dirty